How to Format Hard Drive without Losing Data | 2 Effective Ways

 ◉ You can’t format a drive larger than 32GB to FAT32.
 This file system is usually used on the USB drive.

-◉ You can’t format a system drive (the partition with system installed like C:).
+◉ You can’t format a system drive (the partition with the system installed like C:).

 ◉ A “quick format” is much faster than full format, because it only deletes the file system journaling and won’t delete all these files completely.
 With this option checked, your lost data is more likely to be recovered.
 However, it will skip the error checking during formatting, thus the previous disk problems may not be thoroughly solved.
 Please make the choice according to your needs.
-If you choose to do a full format, it’s strongly recommended to backup the disk at first.
+If you choose to do a full format, it’s strongly recommended that you back up the disk first.

 1. Open This PC and right-click the volume or the external hard drive to Format.